nuwave/lighthouse/docs/master/api-reference/directives.md

 """
 directive @hasMany(
   """
-  Specify the default quantity of elements to be returned.
-  """
-  defaultCount: Int

-  """
-  Specify the maximum quantity of elements to be returned.
-  """
-  maxCount: Int

-  """
   Specify the relationship method name in the model class, if it is named different from the field in the schema.
   """